SomajitDey/ipfs-chat/README.md

 `-l` or `-L` denotes LAN-only mode.
 Peers are discovered only locally, no connection to the IPFS public network is formed over the internet (no bootstrap node, uses LAN-DHT).
 Saves resources when all chatroom peers are known to be present across LAN.
 Launches `ipfs-chat` faster when not connected to the internet.

 `-e` enables basic MIME-type check for the shared files.
 Suppose a malicious peer sends you an executable file but scrupulously gives it a .txt extension. `ipfs-chat` would add a .com or .exe extension to the file then.
 This feature is only available as long as there is a map of MIME-types to extensions at `/etc/mime.types` (e.g. in Debian & Ubuntu).
-This check is not always perfect - e.g. .md files are given an additional .asc or .txt extension.
-Hence, it is not enabled by default.
+If your distribution doesn't have this map, install it at that path manually after downloading from [here](https://raw.githubusercontent.com/SomajitDey/ipfs-chat/main/mime.types).

 `-u` does a manual update of `ipfs-chat`.
 This option is not very necessary as `ipfs-chat` auto-updates whenever there is internet connection and it is not running in LAN-only mode.